floooh/chips/README.md

 - emulates all(?) quirks (like redundant and 'junk' read/write cycles, variable cycle counts in some addressing modes, page boundary wrap-around in indirect jump, etc...), mostly verified via visual6502.org
 - emulates the known and useful 'documented-undocumented' opcodes (like LAX, SAX, DCP, ...)
 - decimal mode implemented, can be disabled
+- same powerful trap callback as the Z80 emulator
 - test coverage:
     - **NESTEST**: completely working (this runs through all documented, and most 'common' undocumented instructions but doesn't test decimal mode)